zesk/build/docs/tools/documentation.sh.md

 [⬅ Return to top](../index.md)

-## `bashFindFunctionDocumentation` - Generate a set of name/value pairs to document bash functions
+## `bashFindDocumentation` - Generate a set of name/value pairs to document bash functions

-Uses `bashFindFunctionDefinition` to locate bash function, then extracts the comments preceding the function definition and converts it into a set of name/value pairs.
+Uses `bashFindDocumentationFiles` to locate bash function, then extracts the comments preceding the function definition and converts it into a set of name/value pairs.